IIHS TOP SAFETY PICKs vs. Auto Grades

 Models that earn TOP SAFETY PICK+ or TOP SAFETY PICK are the best vehicle choices for safety within size categories.
 Size and weight influence occupant protection in serious crashes.
 Larger, heavier vehicles generally afford more protection than smaller, lighter ones.
 Thus, a small car that’s a TOP SAFETY PICK+ or TOP SAFETY PICK doesn’t necessarily afford more protection than a bigger car that doesn’t earn the award.

-But…do people read it?
-Understand it?
+But … do people read this disclaimer?
+Or understand it?
 Is this carried forward into all the ads run by the manufacturers?
 Not so much.

-In contrast, The Auto Professor’s Auto Grades are based on crashes that occurred on actual roads, instead of simulated crashes in a lab.
-We believe that consumer deserve to have real information that can be used to make any comparisons.
+In contrast to IIHS safety picks, The Auto Professor’s Auto Grades are based on crashes that occurred on actual roads, instead of simulated crashes in a lab.
+We believe that consumers deserve to have real information that can be used to make any comparisons.
 This means that the ratings, expressed as Auto Grades from A (the highest track record of protection) to F (the lowest track record), can be compared across all vehicles, regardless of size and class, and for any model year.
 Considering a 2016 compact SUV or a 2017 full-size SUV?
 The Auto Grades can help you decide.

 You may choose to start your car search by looking at the IIHS TOP SAFETY PICKS, but you should always cross-check The Auto Professor’s Auto Grades to get the real on-the-road ranking to protect your family and the ones you love.